ltirrell/flipside_bounties/README.md

 Dashboards are organsized based on the blockchain they are analyzing.

-No information listed here is financial advice (or any other kind of advice)/
+No information listed here is financial advice (or any other kind of advice).

 ## Algorand
 - **Flipside Algorand Wallet Behavior**